pichchanthorn/light-bulb-control/README.md

 Through this project, I learned how to:

-- Use jQuery to select and manipulate DOM elements
+- Select and manipulate DOM elements using jQuery
 - Handle user interactions with `.click()` events
-- Toggle UI states using CSS classes
+- Manage UI states using CSS classes
 - Separate HTML, CSS, and JavaScript for better maintainability
-- Structure a project in a professional way for GitHub and portfolios
+- Organize a front-end project suitable for GitHub and portfolios

 ---